analog-nico/stealthy-require/README.md

 The `slice` operation removes all new `module.children` entries created during the `stealthyRequire(...)` call and thus `freshInstance` gets garbage collected after `doSomething()` returns.

+There is the dedicated package [stealthy-require-no-leak](https://github.com/dword-design/stealthy-require-no-leak) that implements this adjustment.

 ## Technical Walkthrough